Within This Page

 The Energy Policy Act of 2005 (EPACT) requires federal agencies to buy either Energy Star products or products designated as energy efficient by the Federal Energy Management Program (FEMP), for which the requirements are included in the Federal Acquisition Regulation (FAR) Subpart 23.203.
 Executive Order 13423 requires federal agencies to activate Energy Star "sleep" features on computers and monitors and mandates that federal agencies buy EPEAT* registered products.
 (For more information addressing federal requirements for Energy Star, click here)

 Executive Order 13423 requires federal agencies to implement water-efficiency measures, including the purchase, installation, and implementation of water-efficient products and practices.
-Beginning in fiscal year 2008, agencies must reduce water consumption intensity, relative to their fiscal year 2007 baseline, through cost-effective life-cycle measures by 2 percent annually (or 16 percent total) by the end of fiscal year 2015.
+Agencies must reduce water consumption intensity, relative to their fiscal year baseline, through cost-effective life-cycle measures by 2 percent annually (or 16 percent total).

-SCS Global Services—is a third-party certification of claims for recycled content, biodegradable liquid products, and no-added formaldehyde products.
+SCS Global Services—A third-party certification of claims for recycled content, biodegradable liquid products, and no-added formaldehyde products.
 SCS Global Services is a long-respected certifier that backs its certifications with vigorous and transparent standards.
-A number of products with this certification meet indoor air quality, recycled content, and FSC chain-of-custody requirements within green building rating systems such as LEED.
+A number of products with this certification meet indoor air quality, recycled content, and FSC chain-of-custody requirements within green building rating systems including LEED, Living Building Challenge, and Green Globes.

 Multi-Attribute Product Certifications

-Green Seal—is a third-party certification and labeling program that covers a wide range of products with sector-specific requirements, particularly consumable items for building operations.
-Green Seal has been certifying products since 1992 and is an ISO 14024 Type I program.
+Green Seal—A third-party certification and labeling program that covers a wide range of products with sector-specific requirements, particularly consumable items for building operations and maintenance.
+Green Seal has been certifying products for many years and is an ISO 14020/14024 standards and Global Ecolabelling Network's Internationally Coordinated Ecolabelling System (GENICES).
 Green Seal considers the impacts of a product over its entire life cycle when developing a standard.
 Building products covered include paints, adhesives, lamps, electric chillers, windows, window films, and occupancy sensors.
 Green Seal is referenced in several LEED rating systems, and cleaning products for industrial and institutional use are referenced in LEED for Existing Buildings in Operations and Maintenance.
+They have also partnered with the WELL Building Standard, the Health Product Declaration Collaborative, and others tohelp align the cleaning services standards with these program requirements.
+Healthy Green Hotels and Healthy Green Schools are among their important programs.

-GREENGUARD—is a third-party certification and label established in 2001.
+GREENGUARD Certification Program—A third-party certification and label established in 2001 (formerly known as GREENGUARD Indoor Air Quality Certification).
 GREENGUARD Children and Schools certification complies with California Section 01350, calling for emissions at half of California's more stringent thresholds.
 GREENGUARD certifies that a product meets thresholds for formaldehyde, total aldehydes, total volatile organic compounds (VOCs), and one-tenth of the threshold limit value (a regulatory benchmark) for many other compounds.
 The GREENGUARD Environmental Institute certifies products that comply with their rigorous formaldehyde, emissions, and chemical testing requirements.

-Green Squared—Certification was developed by TCNA, and involves one industry, one standard, and one mark and covers products used in a tile installation.
-As the first multi-attribute sustainability standard developed for tiles and tile installation materials, Green Squared uses the transparency and consensus of the ANSI process combined with third party certification to evaluate, validate, and communicate products which have a positive impact on the environment and society.
+Green Squared—Certification was developed by TCNA, and involves one industry, one standard, and one mark, and covers products used in a tile installation.
+As the first multi-attribute sustainability standard developed for tiles and tile installation materials, Green Squared uses the transparency and consensus of the ANSI process combined with third-party certification to evaluate, validate, and communicate products which have a positive impact on the environment and society.
 Green Squared covers product characteristics, manufacturing, end of product life management, progressive corporate governance, and innovation in an effort to establish sustainability criteria for products throughout their full life cycle.
 Green Squared acknowledges products which have been verified to be in conformance with ANSI A138.1.
 The easily-recognizable Green Squared mark helps architects, designers, and end users choose products and assured that the products they are choosing meet the industry's broad range of sustainability criteria.
+These products are accepted within LEED, IgCC, NAHB's Green Building Standard, and Green Globes.

-A new category and approach to identifying and declaring the manufacturing, production, ingredients and make up of a product is rapidly emerging.
+Another category and approach to identifying and declaring the manufacturing, production, ingredients and make up of a product is also growing.
 Whether it is an Environmental Product Declaration (EPD), a Health Product Declaration (HPD), a Declare Label, or the Living Product Challenge, there is a growing movement to seek full disclosure of a product within a life cycle framework and create a world of products that do no harm and improve the environment.
 Additionally, the JUST Label seeks to address social responsibility through transparency.
 These labels are starting to be accepted or required within the various green building rating systems, although labels do not yet exist for all products.
-For example, in LEED there is an option within the Materials and Resources category to achieve a credit for transparency about the environmental impact of a product by utilizing an EPD.
+For example, in LEED there is an option within the Materials and Resources category to achieve credits for transparency about the environmental life-cycle impacts of a product by utilizing an EPD.
 The Declare label is in use within the Living Building Challenge to meet the stringent materials requirements.

 An Environmental Product Declaration (EPD) is an independently verified and registered document that communicates transparent and comparable information about the life-cycle environmental impact of products.
-The International EPD System is a global program for environmental declarations based on ISO 14025 and EN 15804.
+The International EPD System is a global program for environmental declarations based on ISO 14025, TS/14027, 14040, and EN 15804.
 Their database currently contains more than 500 EPDs registered by 150 companies in 27 countries.
 Having an EPD for a product does not imply that the declared product is environmentally superior to alternatives.
 It is simply a transparent declaration of the life-cycle environmental impact.
 The relevant standard for Environmental Product Declarations is ISO 14025, where they are referred to as "type III environmental declarations".
 A type III environmental declaration is created and registered in the framework of a program, such as the International EPD System.
 An EPD may be used for many different applications, including green public procurement (GPP) and building assessment schemes.
+For example, within LEED, BREEAM, and other international green building rating systems, EPDs are used to encourage the purchasing of low carbon products with life-cycle information.
 See: environdec.com for more information.

 Designers, specifiers, and owners are increasingly seeking transparent information on the ingredients in building products, and their associated health hazards.
 Health Product Declarations (HPD) provide a full disclosure of the potential chemicals of concern in products by comparing product ingredients to a wide variety of "hazard" lists published by government authorities and scientific associations.
-To achieve third party verification, the HPD must have 100% disclosure of known ingredients and/or 100% disclosure of known hazards down to 1000 ppm.
+To achieve third-party verification, the HPD must have 100% disclosure of known ingredients and/or 100% disclosure of known hazards down to 1000 ppm.
 The Health Product Declaration (HPD) Open Standard consists of a defined Format and Instructions for reporting about the contents of building products along with the associated health and other related information.
 The Standard is maintained and sponsored by the Health Product Declaration Collaborative.
-Version 2.0 of the HPD Open Standard was released in September 2015.
-In April 2016, the US Green Building Council issued an interpretation of the LEED v4 Building Product Disclosure and Optimization—Material Ingredients, Option 1 that includes clarification of how the Health Product Declaration 2.0 can be used to meet the requirements of the credit.
+Version 2.2 of the HPD Open Standard became effective in May 2020.
+All versions of the HPD are recognized within LEED v4 Material Ingredient credits.
+Within LEED v4.1 Materials and Resources credit: Building Product Disclosure and Optimization: Material Ingredients, HPDs can contribute to earning points as well.
 For more information see the The Health Product Declaration® Collaborative (HPDC).

 Human and environmental health considerations have emerged as a crucial factor in material selection.
 Declare is a platform for manufacturers of ecologically sound products to demonstrate market leadership and secure a competitive advantage.
 Declare takes complex chemical analysis and raw material source location information and provides it to consumers in an elegant, easy to use 'nutrition label'.
 Declare gives manufacturers an expanded point of entry into the most groundbreaking restorative projects in the world.
-Project teams pursuing the Living Building Challenge can use the Declare product database and label to select products that meet the Living Building Challenge's stringent materials requirements, streamlining the materials specification and certification process.
-Declare also meets the requirements of the proposed LEED v4 materials inventory and toxic chemical avoidance credit.
+Project teams pursuing the Living Building Challenge can use the Declare product database and label to select products that meet the Living Building Challenge's stringent materials requirements, streamlining the materials specification and certification process to ensure that Declare products are free of chemicals on the Red List.
+Declare labels can also be used in LEED v4.1 in the Material Ingredient Reporting and Material Ingredient Optimization credit options.
+Additionally Declare Labels are in alignment with the WELL Building Standard.
 The Declare label is valid for a 12-month period.
-After this period manufacturers must renew by paying a renewal fee and either confirming that the information contained within the Product Declaration Form has not changed or submitting a new form.
+After this period, manufacturers must renew by paying a renewal fee and either confirm that the information contained within the Product Declaration Form has not changed or submit a new form.
 See: Living Future— Declare for more information.

 D. Green Building Rating and Certification Systems

 Both standards and product certifications will play a role in determining the level of sustainability or performance of a product.
-However, each must be considered as part of a larger process of integrating them into the overall project goals to ensure the entire project is sustainable.
+However, each must be considered as part of a larger process, integrating them into the overall project goals to ensure the entire project is sustainable.

 Green building rating or certification systems broaden the focus beyond the product to consider the project as a whole.
 Rating systems are a type of building certification system that rates or rewards relative levels of compliance or performance with specific environmental goals and requirements.
 Rating systems and certification systems are frequently used interchangeably.